-d.
-A description of any known fatalities, personal injuries and damage;
+dgf.
+A description of any known fatalities, personal injuries and damages;

-e.
-Any other known information relevant to the cause of the accident or event and the extent of the damage; and f.
+ehg.
+Any other known information relevant to the cause of the accident or event and the extent of the damages; and fih.
 The time at which:

-1. The accident or event occurred; and

-2. The utility was first notified or the accident or event.
+- 1. The accident or event occurred; and - 2.
+The utility was first notified of the accident or event;